The person who follows through relentlessly

 You’ve already watched a referral expire because nobody followed up.
 You’ve called the same office three times and still don’t have the records.
 You’ve forwarded the same update to four siblings because there’s no shared system.

-Your Care Continuity Partner handles the administrative follow-through that no one else in the system is responsible for — and stays on it until it closes.
+Your Care Continuity Partner coordinates the logistics, navigates the systems, and advocates at your direction — handling the administrative work that no one else in the system is responsible for.

 Who we hire — and why it matters